 - The patient's name, date of birth and unique identifiers

 - The authorised prescriber's name

 - The medicine's active ingredient(s) or brand name (where approved for use by the facility)

 - The route of administration, and (if applicable) the strength and form

-- · The date and time of prescribing
+- The date and time of prescribing

-- · For a regular use medicine
+- For a regular use medicine

 - the dose to be administered

 - the frequency and times for administration

 - the number of doses

 - the intended duration of treatment

 - the date and time for prescribing review (either nominated by the prescriber or as a function of the EMM system)

+- the current status of the medicine order

 - For a 'when required' medicine

 - the maximum individual dose

 - the maximum daily dose

 - the hourly frequency of administration

 - the maximum number of doses, either for a

 24-hour period or the minimum dosage interval

 - the duration of treatment until review (either nominated by the prescriber or as a function of the EMM system).

+- the current status of the medicine order.